RomainCtl/RecoFinement/docs/developers/installation.md

 !!! important
-    We have planned several installation methods for this project, it is nevertheless recommended to use a __linux environment__.
+    We have planned several installation methods for this project, it is nevertheless recommended using a _Linux environment__.

 !!! important
     It is recommended to have at least __20 GB of free space__ on your machine (The database takes up a little more than 11 GB).